actionschnitzel/PiGro-Aid-/README.md

 #CHANGED: straighter visual appearance

-- bigger icons - main color #222222 - removed tab decoration
+- bigger icons
+- main color #222222
+- removed tab decoration

 #CHANGED: *.list,*conf files moved to ~/.pigro
 (./pigro is a hidden config folder that stores cache files and pigro configs.
 This way nothing will in the all it self an git pull works again)

+#CHANGED: Bye Splash Screen(PiGro starts now faster)

 #FIXED: #arm_freq=800 bug on Tuning Display fixed

 ---